 Historically, the Company primarily sells its products to United States federal and state agencies.
-For the year ended December 31, 2017, two federal agencies comprised 11% and 12%, and one state agency comprised 12% of total net sales, respectively.
-By comparison, for the year ended December 31, 2016, no single federal or state customer comprised more than 10% and one international customer comprised 19% of total net sales.
-For the year ended December 31, 2017, two commercial customers comprised 22% and 10%, and one state agency comprised 12% of total accounts receivables.
+For the year ended December 31, 2018, one federal agency comprised 34% of total net sales.
+By comparison, for the year ended December 31, 2017, two federal agencies comprised 11% and 12%, and one state agency comprised 12% of total net sales, respectively.
+As of December 31, 2018, one federal agency comprised 26% and one state agency comprised 20% of total accounts receivables.
+By comparison, as of December 31, 2017, two commercial customers comprised 22% and 10%, and one state agency comprised 12% of total accounts receivables.